Luigi Bruins: 2011–2014: Salzburg, Excelsior and Nice

 In October 2011, Bruins signed a contract with Red Bull Salzburg until the end of the 2011–12 season.
 His contract was cancelled after only three games and he left Salzburg at the end of 2011.

 Luigi Bruins went on trial at Rangers F.C. and was linked with VVV-Venlo.
 On 9 March 2012, Bruins signed with his former team Excelsior until the end of the season.

 Bruins signed a contract with OGC Nice on 15 January 2013.
 In one and a half years' time, he played 22 matches for the French side, in which he scored once.
 After his contract had not been extended, he left the club as a free agent in June 2014.

 2014–2024: Excelsior and Smitshoek

 On 13 September 2014, it was announced that Bruins had returned to Excelsior for the third time.
 He signed a deal until the end of the season.

 In July 2021, Bruins joined fifth-tier Hoofdklasse club VV Smitshoek for a three-year term.
 After these three years, he retired from playing football.

 International career

 Bruins was part of the Netherlands U21 winning the 2007 UEFA European Under-21 Football Championship.
 Jong Oranje retained its 2006 UEFA European Under-21 Football Championship title in style with a 4–1 win over Serbia U21 in the final.
 Bruins scored the fourth Dutch goal, securing the victory.

 In the summer of 2008, Bruins missed out on a place in the Netherlands Olympic team.
 He was mentioned in the pre-selection, but wasn't part of the final 18.

 Managing career

-Bruins started managing VV Zwaluwen in 2024.
+Bruins started managing Zwaluwen Vlaardingen in 2024.
+In January 2026 he was announced the new manager of Katwijk from the 2026/27 season.